 The occupation economy, large-scale Moroccan industries and armed forces are all depending on imports of energy.
 This mainly comes in two forms.

 Gas is imported in liquefied form; LPG.
 Most likely, the end-users are larger industries.
-A first overview of the gas imports was published by WSRW in 2020.
+WSRW published annual overviews of the gas imports into the territory in 2020, 2021, and in 2022.
 Historically, the gas has come from terminals in Spain.
-However, from the end of 2019, the Spanish exports seem to have been halted and largely replaced with exports from Northern Europe.
-Exporters in Sweden and Norway have stated that they do not wish to take part in the gas exports to Western Sahara.
+However, from the end of 2019, the Spanish exports seem to have been halted and largely replaced with exports from elsewhere.
+Exporters in Sweden and Norway have stated that they do not wish to take part in gas exports to Western Sahara.
+Incidents of gas exports have since 2020 been taking place mostly from France, UK, Netherlands and the US.

 There are currently three cement factories in occupied Western Sahara.
 Cement is naturally crucial for all construction of Moroccan government, military and civilian use.
 HeidelbergCement from Germany controls two of the factories – the CIMAR and the SIMSUD units – via its subsidiary Ciments du Maroc.
-The latter factory was in 2020 still under construction, by ThyssenKrupp.
+The construction of the latter factory and its commissioning were concluded in 2019 by ThyssenKrupp.

 In addition, foreign companies have secured large contracts for electricity infrastructure, such as Larsen & Toubro near Dakhla.
 In 2014, WSRW wrote about a Saharawi family whose land was invaded for electricity infrastructure, constructed by Alstom (now General Electric).
 Finnish company Wärtsilä has won tenders for diesel generated power plants in Dakhla.